-Heather Bird Harris is an artist, mother, and educator living in New Orleans, Louisiana.
-She makes paint from handfuls of foraged, local earth pigments and mixes it with washes of water on canvas to recreate geologic processes and process eco-anxiety.
-Her work explores the throughlines between land history and Louisiana’s current environmental crises as well as mothering in the face of climate change.
+I am an artist, mother, and educator living in New Orleans, Louisiana.
+I make paint from handfuls of foraged, local earth pigments and mix it with washes of water on canvas to recreate geologic processes and process eco-anxiety.
+My work explores the throughlines between land history and Louisiana’s current environmental crises as well as mothering in the face of climate change.

 Questions & Answers

 layered, earthy, contextual

 Describe yourself in one word.